-2. Job Applicant Testing
+3. Job Applicant Testing

-The school district will require building and grounds applicants and Type III bus drivers (excluding teachers and coaches) (Minn.
-Stat. § 171.02 Subd 2d) to undergo drug and alcohol testing, provided a job offer has been made to the applicant and the same test is requested or required of all job applicants conditionally offered employment for that position.
-If a job applicant has received a job offer which is contingent on the applicant's passing drug and alcohol testing, the school district may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
+The school district may request or require any job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing, provided a job offer has been made to the applicant and the same test is requested or required of all job applicants conditionally offered employment for that position.
+If a job applicant has received a job offer that is contingent on the applicant's passing drug and alcohol testing, the school district may not withdraw the offer based on a positive test result from an initial screening test that has not been verified by a confirmatory test.
 In the event the job offer is subsequently withdrawn, the school district shall notify the job applicant of the reason for its action.